m3047/shodohflo/app/README.md

   * **clients** the "our network" addresses which generated the artifacts
   * **types** the type of artifact; usually there is only one
   * **ports** netflows, only used when the origin is _address_, provide a list of the remote ports

+### UI Elements

+##### Origin

+Allows switching between netflow or DNS -first views of artifact chains.

+##### Prefix

+This the network prefix encompassing all observed "our network" clients.
+You can override it to make it larger or smaller.
+If not supplied, it is calculated.

+##### Filter By

+This dropdown enumerates all of the observed "our network" clients.
+You can use it to restrict the display to a single client.

+##### Show resolution from all addresses in the prefix

+If checked, then the client specified with _Filter By_ is required to originate a chain, but relevant information from other clients is added to the chain.
+Information from other clients is displayed grayed out.

+##### Update

+Refreshes the current view.

 ##### Clear